Fullchee/public-notes/content/Soft Skills/Mental Health/Burnout/Book - Burnout.md

 >	- unconquerable sense of futility
 >	- nothing you do makes any difference

->[!question]- What's an emotion
+>[!question]- **What's an emotion**
 >- whole body reaction to stimulus
 >	- automatic and instantaneous
 >- tunnels: they arise and pass away

->[!question]- Why it's important to distinguish between stressor (lion) and stress
+>[!question]- Stressor vs stress: attacked by cheetah
->- even if you resolve the stressor (lion gets struck by lightning)
+>- cheetah: the stressor
->- you don't feel good, still in physiological stress state
+>- stress: body state

->[!question]- Why we get stuck in the stress cycle (3)
+>[!question]- Problem with just dealing with stressor (lion)
->- **chronic stressor**
+>- need to address both, stress doesn't go away when the cause is gone
->	- stressful job -> need to destress every day
+>- chased & cheetah gets struck by lightning -> still don't feel good, still in physiological stress state

->	- stress eventually outpaces our capacity to handle it
+>[!question]- Why we get stuck in the stress cycle (2)
->- **safer to be stuck in stress sometimes**
+>- **chronic stressors**
->	- catcalled by a dude
+>	- stress (from job, family, ...) eventually outpaces our capacity to handle it, de-stress
->	- child constantly vigilant of parents
+>- **being stressed is appropriate in our stressful culture**
->- **Human giver syndrome** (book: social appropriateness)
+>	- catcalled by a dude -> fighting back is dangerous
->	- can't exercise during a job interview
+>	- can't stop and meditate during a job interview
 >	- can't punch asshole client

->	- human giver syndrome: it's not nice, it's weak to feel those feelings, impolite
+>[!question]- 2 scenarios when "Freeze" is evolutionarily useful for antelope around cheetah

->[!question]- Why does human giver syndrome get in the way of completing the cycle?
+>1. **blend in**: antelope sees cheetah -> freeze to hopefully go unnoticed
->- can't inconvenience others -> can't complete the cycle
+>2. lower predator's guard
->- self preservation is selfish, can't be selfish
+>	- cheetah bites antelope's neck

->[!question]- Why my brain likes "Freeze" response
+>	- antelope freezes, dissociates, feels less pain, falls down
->- dissociation and numbness (release endorphins)
+>	- cheetah notices and fights hyena
->	- get crushed by lion -> feel less
+>	- antelope sees chance and runs away

 **TODO: find what works**